 eWorkPlace Minnesota's Telework Toolkit is a free, secure online service that helps commuters and their employers in the Twin Cities track their reduction of vehicle miles travelled, their reduction in vehicle emissions, and time and money saved by teleworking.

-Help bring telemedicine technology to town via a local health care provider or other organization.
+Complete 6 of the practices in the 2-star list; help bring telemedicine technology to town via a local health care provider or other organization.

 Who's doing it